skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 * Actively choosing some old files/levels to compact even if they do not violate the level amplifier would be a good choice, is it true?
 (Look at the [Lethe](https://disc-projects.bu.edu/lethe/) paper!)
 * If the storage device can achieve a sustainable 1GB/s write throughput and the write amplification of the LSM tree is 10x, how much throughput can the user get from the LSM key-value interfaces?
 * Can you merge L1 and L3 directly if there are SST files in L2?
 Does it still produce correct result?
+* So far, we have assumed that our SST files use a monotonically increasing id as the file name.
+Is it okay to use `<level>_<begin_key>_<end_key>.sst` as the SST file name?
+What might be the potential problems with that?
+(You can ask yourself the same question in week 3...)
 * What is your favorite boba shop in your city?
 (If you answered yes in week 1 day 3...)

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.